Skip to main content

 }

-To ensure that a <script> tag within a templ component is only rendered once per HTTP response, use a templ.OnceHandle.
+To ensure that a <script> tag within a templ component is only rendered once per HTTP response (or context), use a templ.OnceHandle.

 Using a templ.OnceHandle allows a component to define global client-side scripts that it needs to run without including the scripts multiple times in the response.